 C Factor (Wind erosion climatic factor).
 Using geolocation, the C Factor is obtained established from a digitized C Factor map.

 I Factor (soil erodibility factor – wind).
 I factor of the surface horizon of the dominant critical soil component.
 Dominant critical is determined as the soil with the highest surface sand percentage, is a major map unit component (majorcompflag=Ture) that is greater than 10% of the PLU.
-I is obtained from the SSURGO data base data element for wind erodibility index (component.wei).
+It is obtained from the SSURGO data base data element for wind erodibility index (component.wei).

 T is the soil loss tolerance factor for the component.
 The T factor is determined for the dominant critical soil component.
 T is obtained from the SSURGO data base data element for the soil loss tolerance factor (component.tfact).